|

 Getting a job can be the happiest day of your life but keeping it may also prove to be one of the stressful tasks.
 Many employees may not see it coming until they are actually fired but there are usually signs leading to this.
 It’s important to recognize the signs that your job is at risk in the early stages and try by all means to improve to save your job or just be prepared for what is coming.

-The following key signs are an indication that you might be getting fired from your South African job:
+The following key signs are an indication that you might be getting fired from your job in South Africa:

 Sudden Decrease in Responsibilities